Japan Business Federation

-According to the organization's official website, the mission of the Keidanren is to: accelerate growth of Japan's and the world's economy, and to strengthen the corporations to create additional value to transform the Japanese economy into one that is sustainable and driven by the private sector by encouraging the ideas of individuals and local communities.
+According to the organization's official website, the mission of the Keidanren is to accelerate growth of Japan's and the world's economy, and to strengthen the corporations to create additional value to transform the Japanese economy into one that is sustainable and driven by the private sector by encouraging the ideas of individuals and local communities.

-The current chairman is Masakazu Tokura of Sumitomo Chemical.
-He has been chairman of The Japan Business Federation since June 2021.
+The current chairman is Yoshinobu Tsutsui of Nippon Life.
+He has been chairman since May 2025.